amoe/allen-moronuki/allen_moronuki_notes.md

 If we move the source, stack will issue the error -- can't find source for Main in src.
-You should build depend on your own library.
+You should build depend on your own library. stack exec will not auto-rebuild.
+If you specify an empty export list then any export won't be in scope.
+So the export syntax looks like:

+    module Hello
+      (sayHello)
+      where

+Each cabal only needs one library stanza.
+However a library can expose multiple modules.

 # 2020-01-07